Documentation Index

 try {

-const response = await fetch('https://checkout.ozura.io/api/sessions/create', {
+const response = await fetch('https://checkout.ozura.com/api/sessions/create', {

 method: 'POST',